Hardwick High School and College

 Hardwicke High School and College is an educational institute in Mysore.
 The school offers primary, higher primary, high school, and pre-university level education.

 History

-Formerly known as Wesleyan High School and Methodist Mission High School, Hardwicke High School and Pre-University College was founded in 1840 during the rule of Maharaja Krishnaraja Wadiyar III.
+Formerly known as Wesleyan High School and Methodist Mission High School, Hardwicke High School and Pre-University College was founded in 1840 during the Commission Rule and the nominal reign of Maharaja Krishnaraja Wodeyar III.

+Rev. Harold Spencer BA (1876 - 1966) was a previous principal.
+Writing Kangalese Grammar, accepted at the time across India.

+Alongside teaching he edited the "Harvest Home", a monthly missionary journal.